Exact Algorithms for Computing Generalized Eigenspaces of Matrices via Jordan-Krylov Basis: Experiments

 \subsection{Comparison of performance with Maple}

-In this section, we compare the performance of the proposed algorithm with that of the computer algebra system Maple.
+In this section, we compare the performance of the proposed algorithm with the implementation of corresponding algorithms on the computer algebra system Maple.
 We conducted the experiments in \Cref{sec:exp-20220526,sec:exp-20220714} using Maple 2021 (\cite{maple2021}) on the same computing environment as the above.
 Note that the results in \Cref{sec:exp-20220526} are based on the results for ``With Proc.\ 4'' in \Cref{tab:test-20240615-with-reduction-krylovGS}.